FS Hussain: Nascent years

 On 5 February 1950, Flight Lieutenant Hussain was one of the pilots who participated in the RPAF's 'At Home' air display in Lahore Cantonment, organised by Wing Commander S.A.
 Joseph, which was attended by approximately 100,000 people.
 Hussain drew loud applause as he piloted a Hawker Sea Fury, climbing 8,000 feet in less than 30 seconds.
 The crowd held its breath as he masterfully handled the fighter, performing a series of fast, slow, square, and half rolls at speeds exceeding 500 mph.

-That year on 2 March at Risalpur, he took off in a Hawker Sea Fury and performed an aerobatic display in honour of The Shah of Pahlavi Iran.
+That year on 2 March at PAF Base Risalpur, he took off in a Hawker Sea Fury and performed an aerobatic display in honour of The Shah of Pahlavi Iran.
 The Shah who was an amateur pilot, was deeply impressed by Hussain's manoeuvres executed incredibly close to the ground, and requested for a personal meeting with Hussain and later ordered his court poet to write a poem in his honour.

 By the early 1950s, he was rapidly gaining fame throughout Pakistan and internationally as "F.S.", and became a role model for fighter pilots in the Air Force.
 In November 1951, F.S.
 Hussain was promoted to Squadron Leader and succeeded Julian Kazimierz Żuromski as Commander No. 5 Sqn.
 Under his leadership, the squadron won the Perry Keene Inter Squadron Armament Trophy on 12 February 1952.